The next Open Days for the Museum, Eel House and Medieval Bridge will be Easter 2024.

-With the building now secure and with exterior structure repaired and the brickwork around the sluice entrances restored detailed plans are being drawn up for the third step of restoring the building to working use.
+With the building secure, the exterior structure repaired and the brickwork around the sluice entrances restored detailed plans are being drawn up for the next step of restoring the building to working use.
 The aim is to make The Eel House, as far as possible, exactly as it was in the past.
 Please note that this is not a restoration with a commercial objective, any eels caught in the traps will not feature on restaurant menus, they will be returned to the waters of the Alre.

 The Eel House is intended to stand not only as a reminder of the way some of our ancestors made a living but also to be available for present day educational and research uses.
-During the Autumn of 2016 the traps were restored and we have applied for an educational trapping licence which wil enable us to put together a programme with local schools.
+During the Autumn of 2016 the traps were restored and an educational trapping licence obtained which will enable us to put together a programme with local schools.

-During 2021, subject to any Covid 19 restrictions, it is planned that the Eel House will be open on 6 days.
+During 2021, subject to any Covid 19 restrictions, it is planned that the Eel House will be open on six days

 Easter Bank Holiday 10 April